fros1y/antimony/contributing/cla.md

 ### 2.5 Our Rights
 You acknowledge that We are not obligated to use Your Contribution as part of the Material and may decide to include any Contribution We consider appropriate.

-### 2.6 Reservation of Rights.
+### 2.6 Reservation of Rights
 Any rights not expressly [assigned or] licensed under this section are expressly reserved by You.

 ## 3. Agreement